0k/shyaml/README.rst

    $ cat test.yaml | shyaml get-value subvalue.things.-1
    third
    $ cat test.yaml | shyaml get-value subvalue.things.5
-   Error: list index error in path 'subvalue.things.5'.
+   Error: invalid path 'subvalue.things.5', index 5 is out of range (3 elements in sequence).

 More usefull, parse a list in one go with ``get-values``::